smileisak/nginx-mod/README.md

 When you provide your configuration you can enable modsecurity.
 Please refer to [their wiki](https://github.com/SpiderLabs/ModSecurity/wiki) for documentation.

 NOTE: no rules are shipped with this container, if you enable modsecurity you need to provide your own

+#### rizemon/nginx-mod:latest

+This image is an nginx image compiled with the ModSecurity Module.

+    $ docker pull rizemon/nginx-mod:latest